Brovning/UnifiControllerStub/README.md

 ## Setup GitHub Action for automated tests

-For automated tests in GitHub you have to create a workflow in the folder ".github/workflows/".
+For automated tests in GitHub you have to create a workflow in the folder `.github/workflows/`.

+See also the official [GitHub Workflow documentation](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions) for creating actions.

-The file can be named for example "ValidationTests.yml".
+The file can be named for example `ValidationTests.yml`.

+In phpdbg you can set the php.ini which shall be used with the parameter `-c` and ignore the default php.ini with the parameter `-n`.

 If your repository in GitHub is named "Unifi-Toolbox" the content of "ValidationTests.yml" must look like this:
 ```
 name: Validation Tests